 In case it’s not clear to everyone, Wakefield is a con artist.
 In fact, he should be known forever as Andrew Wakefield Fraud, and that’s being nice.

-The evidence that the Andrew Wakefield fraud is a menace is profound:
+Unfortunately for his sycophants and supporters, the evidence that the Andrew Wakefield fraud is a menace is profound:

 - Vaccines are unrelated to autism.
 No. No. NO. The only reason that we even spent one nanosecond thinking about this issue is because of Wakefield’s fraud.